-When seeking treatment, recovery, and long term sobriety it is important to begin to build a new support system that helps keeps you grounded and engaged in the recovery process.
+When seeking treatment, recovery, and long-term sobriety, it is important to build a new support system that helps keep you grounded and engaged in the recovery process.
 Getting help and support for alcohol addiction, substance abuse issues, and other mental health problems can be a daunting and scary process, but you don’t have to do it alone.
 If you or a loved one decide to participate in a treatment program, they may recommend that participants also attend outside meetings and support groups as a part of the continuation of care.

 Meditation Practices Used in The Refuge Recovery Program

 Refuge Recovery uses a systematic approach to treating and recovering from all types of addiction.
 The exercises and work done in the Refuge Recovery program are based on traditional Buddhist Practices of the Four Noble Truths and the Eightfold Path.

 The Four Truths Of Refuge Recovery

 Refuge Recovery operates off of the belief that Buddhist Principles create a long-lasting foundation for the tarnation of addiction.
 The program empowers individuals in knowing that within themselves and through their own dedication, they have the power to free themselves from the suffering caused by addiction.
 The program helps individuals cultivate a spiritual awakening path and a deeper understanding of the self and empathy.
 Refuge Recovery uses a spiritual approach to teach individuals to be mindful and aware of all of their actions to eliminate causes of harm in any sector of their lives.
 Refuge Recovery is accepting and welcoming to all people.
 You do not need to have any prior background knowledge or belief systems.
 Refuge Recovery does not ask individuals to believe in any higher power.